ekwestrel corp

 A near-term benefit of this resolution is creating new jobs and re-establishing a prospering nuclear business here in the U.S. Work on these efforts need not be finished before public confidence is earned and the idea of building a new generation of ‘passively safe’ nuclear power reactors is at least open to rational debate.
 The faster all of this can happen, the more quickly we can talk about replacing carbon-based fuels used to generate electricity and make massive reductions in CO2 to slow down global warming.

-Filed Under: Pumps Tagged With: carbon-based fuels, DOE, electricity, global warming, nuclear, nuclear energy advisory committee, nuclear power, nuclear power generation, nuclear waste, office of nuclear energy, passively safe, radioactive contamination, spent fuel storage
+Filed Under: General Interest Tagged With: carbon-based fuels, DOE, electricity, global warming, nuclear, nuclear energy advisory committee, nuclear power, nuclear power generation, nuclear waste, office of nuclear energy, passively safe, radioactive contamination, spent fuel storage

 About Randal Ferman